 I noticed that, especially for young people, when life is at its prime, cancer comes as a big shock.
 You are stuck with cancer when all your friends are partying and building a life for themselves.
 My therapist helped me process all these emotions that I was feeling, and I strongly recommend anyone going through this journey make sure they have a therapist who will listen to them and help them mentally.

-I had already seen a therapist before cancer for some other issues, and this journey made me understand more deeply the importance of addressing ones mental and emotional health.
+I had already seen a therapist before cancer for some other issues, and this journey made me understand more deeply the importance of addressing one's mental and emotional health.
 I also realised that this was lacking amongst patients in India.

-This inspired me to take the initiative to put together a book that talks about the journey of ten young people and their experience with cancer.
+This inspired me to take the initiative to put together a book that talks about the journey of ten young people and their experiences with cancer.
 This book answers very salient questions overlooked when dealing with such a big disease.
 It is due to be published in December 2022, and I believe it will give the readers a new outlook on life with cancer.

 While going through this journey, I had to make a lot of changes, and through all that, the only thing that kept me anchored was this book I was writing.
 It was a sort of bibliotherapy for me.
 I have come to understand that everyone is going to die someday and what matters is that you make sure to live today to the fullest, and that would be my message to people going through this process.